siddhesh-wagh/scholarship-hub/README.md

 ## 🔒 Backend Access
 The backend of this project is built with **PHP** and includes additional features such as:
+This repository includes the frontend code for ScholarshipHub.
+For those interested in the backend aspects of this project, including data handling, server-side logic, and additional documentation:
 - **User Authentication**: Secure login and registration
 - **Data Validation**: Ensuring the accuracy of user inputs
 - **Server-Side Data Handling**: For storing and managing application data